Setting up your Ad Revenue Insights Alarms

 • Active - That the alarm is active means that it will run automatically, either after imports for programmatic alarms or by a time-schedule for HBA alarms.
 It's still possible to run the inactive alarms from this page manually.

-• Private - If set the alarm is "private" and only visible for the current user.
+• Private - If set the alarm is "private" and only visible to the current user.

-• Acknowledged/Errors - How many checks that are currently acknowledged/in total generated by the alarm.
+• Acknowledged/Errors - How many checks are currently acknowledged/in total generated by the alarm.

 • Check run - When manually running alarms here this column will update with "ok check-marks" or error-balloons there was an error running the alarm (not the same thing as if failures was generated by the alarm).

-• Actions - Corresponds to the Action-buttons in the top of the list (used for "bulk-actions").
+• Actions - Corresponds to the Action-buttons at the top of the list (used for "bulk-actions").
 It also contains the Edit button (see later).

 Description of checks panel